 We have a limited commercialization history and have incurred significant losses since our inception, and we anticipate that we will continue to incur substantial losses for the foreseeable future.
-We transitioned to be primarily a research and development company, which, together with our limited operating history, makes it difficult to evaluate our business and assess our future viability.

 We are a developer of therapeutics with a limited commercialization history.
 Evaluating our performance, viability or future success will be more difficult than if we had a longer operating history or approved products for sale on the market.
-We continue to incur significant research and development and general and administrative expenses related to our operations.
-Investment in product development is highly speculative, because it entails substantial upfront capital expenditures and significant risk that any planned product will fail to demonstrate adequate accuracy or clinical utility.
+We continue to incur significant research and development and general and administrative expenses and will incur substantial commercial expenses related to our operations.
+Investment in product development is highly speculative, because it entails substantial upfront capital expenditures and significant risk that any planned product may not receive marketing approval from the FDA.